Tokyo Drift Legends – The Fast & The Furious

 The RX-7 was different as it had a lightweight chassis and a near-ideal 50:50 weight distribution, which meant excellent handling.
 The twin-turbo configuration delivered a smooth powerband, with the turbos working sequentially.

-It was beloved among drifters and racers for its responsive nature, high-revving powerplant, and lightweight chassis.
+It was loveable among drifters and racers for its responsive nature, high-revving powerplant, and lightweight chassis.
 With its signature pop-up headlights and aerodynamically sleek figure, it became an icon in both professional drifting machines and street racing.
 Moreover, the FD3S is still one of the most tunable cars around, with many reaching over 500 HP after a few tweaks.

 Specifications: